pranayyadav1218/pranayyadav1218/README.md

 # :sparkles: Welcome!
 Hi!
-I'm Pranay, a Computer Science undergrad attending the University of Texas at Dallas.
-I will be pursuing a M.S. in Computer Science at UT Dallas starting Fall 2023.
+I'm Pranay, a Computer Science student attending the University of Texas at Dallas.
+I will be finishing my M.S. in Computer Science at UT Dallas by Spring 2024.

 I enjoy coding, learning about interesting topics such as Data Structures, Algorithm Analysis, AI, building applications for scale, and putting my skills to the test.
 I hope to gain meaningful experience in the software development industry over the next few years.